paimpozhil/docker-mist/README.md

 Or use an Nginx proxy or some other auth mechanism if you prefer to use it in production which may not be advised at the moment.

-This code ONLY allows me to manage inventory but not to use shell or monitoring features and require login to http://mist.io for some reason.
+This code ONLY allows you to manage inventory /shell commands but does not have monitoring features and require login to http://mist.io for some reason.
 I may have to tinker more with it.

 Hope this helped you to have a look the Mist.io closely.